emahuni/em-async-events/README.md

   listenersOptions: { stopHere: true, /*...*/ },
   eventsOptions:    { range: 'ancestors', /*...*/ },

-  // all events linger for a default of 500ms, but only trigger if a listener has catchUp option set (see above)
-  // you can change the default globalLinger here to whatever you want. take care
-  globalLinger: 3000,

   // debugging options, useful when you want to see what's going on. below are the defaults
   debug: {
     all:                    false, // toggles all debugging, but Vue.config.devtools option, which is usually true at development, turns it to false if it is false.